 What Essential Oils Kill Athletes Feet?

 Oregano oil has been very effective as a natural remedy for killing the athlete’s foot.
-You can soak your foot in a warm basin of water with Oregano oil, or apply it topically just as an oil.
+You can soak your foot in a warm basin of water with Oregano oil or apply it topically, just like an oil.